WPCD-Workflows/documentation/source/old/world/public/xml/imp5.rst

 heating and current drive, ultimately incorporating non-linear effects of instabilities and their redistribution fast ions.

-In 2010, the work on adapting code modules to ITM requirements will be consolidated such that essential modules are available for providing the necessary input to the transport solver ETS
+In 2010, the work on adapting code modules to EU-IM requirements will be consolidated such that essential modules are available for providing the necessary input to the transport solver ETS
 (`IMP3 <imp3_public.html>`__).
 The data structures relating to the physics of Heating & Current drive and fast particle physics will be improved further.
-New modules will be considered and adapted to the ITM standards.
+New modules will be considered and adapted to the EU-IM standards.
 When more than one module of a certain type is available, work on cross verification will start.